gary-rowe/GarysWPAccount/in-progress/The world is not and has never been.md

 *No-one can gaze upon my beauty and forget me.
 I leave my mark.*

 I asked Nigel what had happened and I will never forget his words.
+Over the horizon was a low island, entirely desolate with one exception: a single glowing crater filled with the most beautiful light.
+That was the second sun.
+Coruscating patterns of multi-coloured light moved over the surface and descended into its depths.
+It was like looking at the aurora borealis brought down to earth.

+*Sssss.
+I am Gaia's parasite and you thought me pretty.*